-For many, an MBA in finance is a sound economic choice.
+For many, a Master of Business Administration (MBA) in finance is a sound economic choice.
 Online MBA programs like the one offered by Texas A&M University-Corpus Christi (TAMU-CC) provide advanced studies that prepare students for a wide variety of financially rewarding jobs.
 The following is a rundown of potential careers, salary progressions and regional salaries for graduates of an MBA in finance program.

 Possible Career Paths

-Among the top job titles for MBA in finance graduates are senior financial analyst, management analyst, financial examiner, personal financial advisor, financial manager and chief financial officer (CFO).
-With the exception of CFOs, the U.S. Bureau of Labor Statistics (BLS) projects that the demand for each of these professions will grow at or above the average for all professions between 2021 and 2031, with expected growth rates between 9% and 21% (compared to 5% for all professions).
+Among the top job titles for MBA in finance graduates are senior financial analyst, actuary, management analyst, financial examiner, personal financial advisor, financial manager and chief financial officer (CFO).
+With the exception of CFOs, the U.S. Bureau of Labor Statistics (BLS) projects that employment in these financial professions will grow substantially faster than the average for all professions between 2021 and 2031, with expected growth rates between 9% and 21% (compared to 5% for all professions).

 Career Salary Progression

-While the Bureau of Labor Statistics (BLS) categorizes records by job, rather than degrees earned, the aforementioned careers offer an idea of how Texas compares to the rest of the nation.
-For financial analysts, Texas ranks in the top five states in terms of job demand.
-For management analysts, financial analysts and financial managers.
+While BLS categorizes records by job, rather than degrees earned, the aforementioned careers offer an idea of how Texas compares to the rest of the nation.
+For example, Texas ranks in the top five states in terms of overall employment of financial analysts, personal financial advisors and financial managers.
 The West Texas region is among top paying nonmetropolitan areas in the country for financial analysts.
 North Texas is among the top paying nonmetropolitan areas for financial managers.
 And the third top-paying metropolitan area in the country for chief executives is Dallas-Fort Worth-Arlington.

 Given the wide range of career choices, coupled with job security and lucrative pay, many professionals are choosing to pursue an MBA in finance.
 Some schools, including TAMU-CC, offer online MBA programs with a focus in finance; and those who wish to remain in Texas after graduation will find ample openings for financially and personally rewarding careers.

-Learn more about the TAMU-CC online MBA in Finance program.
+Learn more about TAMU-CC’s online MBA in Finance program.